Kahvedzic/Employee-Correlation-Analysis-/README.md

-👉 CLICK Employee Correlation Analysis.ipynb FILE FOR PROJECT 👈

-Deep Dive Analysis Using Python (Jupyter Notebook)
+# Deep Dive Analysis Using Python (Jupyter Notebook)

 Core of analysis will be looking at 3 key columns:
 - Satisfaction levels